In this post, I will show you EXACTLY how to power clean with the perfect technique using Chinese weightlifting.

-If your grip is tight, then your wrist flexors and forearms will contract which can push the bar forward.
+If your grip is tense, then your wrist and forearms flexors will concentrically orient, which can push the bar forward.

-However, if your forearm is short or you have short fingers, there’s no way to hold the bar with a full grip.
+However, if your forearm is short or you have short fingers, it might not be possible to hold the bar with a full grip.